.

 • If, hypothetically, you owned 20% of BT, every time they declare a dividend (possibly every three months), you’d receive 20% of the profits they distribute.

 In reality, most of us won’t own 20% of a huge company like that because it would cost billions.
 Instead, we might receive dividends like $10, $15, or even $5.47 here and there.
-If we invest in multiple companies paying dividends, it feels like receiving free rental income, which is essentially profits from these companies coming into our account every month.
+If we invest in multiple companies paying dividends, it feels like receiving free rental income, which is essentially profits from these companies coming into our account every month. we should invest our money in gold sector and also earn about it..

 Choosing the Right Stocks